-An acupuncturist is a healthcare professional who practices acupuncture, the practice of inserting thin needles into specific body points to improve health and well-being.
-Acupuncture originated in China more than 2,000 years ago.
-American practices of acupuncture use medical traditions from China, Japan, Korea and other countries.
-In the United States, the best-known type involves putting hair-thin, metallic needles in your skin.
+An acupuncturist is a healthcare professional who practices acupuncture, inserting thin needles into specific body points to improve health and well-being.
+Acupuncture has been practiced in China for thousands of years.
+In the United States, acupuncture today uses medical traditions from China, Japan, Korea, and other countries.

 Research has shown that acupuncture reduces nausea and vomiting after surgery and chemotherapy.
 It can also relieve pain.
 Researchers don't fully understand how acupuncture works.
 It might aid the activity of your body's pain-killing chemicals.
 It also might affect how you release chemicals that regulate blood pressure and flow.

 Note: This definition was prepared to help consumers find reliable health resources on the web.
 This site is not responsible for the information on other sites.
 The information here — and on all websites — is not intended to be a substitute for care given to you by a health professional.